Tiarait/HTTP-FS-file-server/README.md

 The android app lets you:
 - Create local http server.
 - Supports webdaw api.
+- Supports SSL(https) connection.
 - Completely ad-free.
 - Simple logs to see who is using the server.
 - Server can start on boot device.
 - Switch between language.
 - Selecting a starting file, like index.html.
-- Set password and session time for security.
+- Set password and session time for more security.
 ## Screenshots
 [<img src="/screenshots/1.webp" align="left"
 width="200"